50 Quick & Simple Financial Tasks You Can Accomplish in Quarantine

 7. Find out when you’ll finish paying off your debt.

 This calculator from Bankrate allows you to see how much faster you can get out of debt with recurring payments.
 Maybe this timeline will inspire you to add more payments, or maybe it isn’t worth the effort.
 But you’ll know what your options are and whether you want to take them.
-See also – How I Paid Off $112k in Law School Student Loans in 18 Months.
+Student Loan Planner’s Debt Refinancing Calculator can help you figure out when you can pay off your loans, and the effect of reducing your interest rate on your loan term.

 8. Check your debt.